Instant Upgrade: Learn How to Turn a Basic Tomato Cage Into a Chic Plant Stand

 We came up with a brand-new use for this garden staple.

 You most likely have a few of them laying around your garden, but did you know that you can use tomato cages inside, too?
 Tomatoes are easy to grow in your garden at home, mostly because these hearty vegetables do not require constant upkeep and extensive maintenance.
-A tomato cage is designed to provide structural support as they grow throughout the season-the plant will thrive and work itself up the cage as the tomatoes grow.
+We transformed this plant stand into an indoor powerhouse using a few everyday items.
+A tomato cage is designed to provide structural support as they grow throughout the season—the plant will thrive and work itself up the cage as the tomatoes grow.
 Cages also protect tomatoes from crop diseases and the damage from pests and insects that normally occurs when tomatoes grow on the ground.

 How to Make a Tomato Cage Plant Stand